mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 I think you understand why we believe things to be actual being[s], not provisional being[s].
 I explained it to you: Because, by participation in your object, at that time, [the] object as a provisional being turns into [an] actual being.
 So that means there is always a sense of actuality.

 If you take away this sense of actuality – because this sense of actuality comes from very common human activity – but if you take away this sense of actuality, there are two kinds of thinking.
 One is recognition, [the] function of cognition.
-The other is aesthetic contemplation.
+The other is [aesthetic contemplation](glossary#aesthetic-contemplation).

 [With] the function of recognition or cognition, you don't [engage with the] object, you completely keep away from [it].
 You see [the] object objectively.
 So, there is no feeling of warmness.
 Completely you see [the] object, and then try to understand [the reality?] of your object.
 This is [science?].

-On the other hand, the function of aesthetic contemplation is through your consciousness.
+On the other hand, the function of [aesthetic contemplation](glossary#aesthetic-contemplation) is through your consciousness.
 You don't participate in [the] object, but through the consciousness, through the aesthetic contemplation, you can merge yourself into the object, exactly.
 Aesthetic contemplation means, in other words, intuition, or a particular term term is wisdom.

-("Aesthetic contemplation" may refer to [Schopenhauer’s Aesthetics](https://plato.stanford.edu/entries/schopenhauer-aesthetics/) [or see ["Aesthetic Attitude"](https://iep.utm.edu/aesth-at/)].
-If so, this is an interesting connection to Western philosophy.
-"In aesthetic contemplation, we stop thinking about the world and the objects in it as means to our ends, that is, as objects of our will.
-We also see attention and perception take center stage.")

 Through the wisdom, you don't participate in your object, but, through the wisdom, you can merge yourself into your object, *[unintelligible]*.
-This is [the] function of aesthetic contemplation.
+This is [the] function of [aesthetic contemplation](glossary#aesthetic-contemplation).

 *[tape change]*

-... another one is, aesthetic contemplation.
+... another one is, [aesthetic contemplation](glossary#aesthetic-contemplation).
 This is kind of [a] religious way of understanding.
 But aesthetic contemplation is still in the realm of philosophy or psychology; the philosophical or metaphysical realm.

 Religiously, particularly in [Buddhism](glossary#buddhism)... practically, with our body, we participate, directly participate.
 But, you participate in your object with wisdom.
 At that time, the activity of participation in your object becomes very pure; [there is] a sense of purity, undefiled practice, because ... you merge yourself into your object with your wisdom.
 Not carelessly; you don't participate at random.
 You participate in [it] very carefully, with wisdom.
 [You] merge yourself into your object.